RohitGit5/My-Data-Analysis-Projects/blinkit Sales Analysis PowerBi Project/readme.md

-# Retail Sales Performance Analysis Insight Report:
+# blinkit Retail Sales Performance Analysis Insight Report:

 **Goal:** To analyze retail sales performance across different outlet locations, sizes, and item types, with a focus on identifying key trends and insights for strategic decision-making.